YannickYayo/laravel-preset-ttall/README.md

 ### b.
 For Presets with Authentication

-1. Use `php artisan ui ttall-auth` for the basic preset, auth route entry and auth views in one go.
+1. Use `php artisan ui ttall --auth` for the basic preset, auth route entry and auth views in one go.
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in `routes/web.php`)
 2. `composer update`
 3. `php artisan vendor:publish --provider="Barryvdh\Debugbar\ServiceProvider"` to publish the Laravel Debugbar's config file
 4. `npm install && npm run dev`